Azela Robinson: Television

-Robinson made her Mexican TV debut in a chapter of the famous horror serie La hora marcada, in 1990.
+Robinson made her Mexican TV debut in a chapter of the famous horror series La hora marcada, in 1990.
 In 1995 she got her first character in a telenovela with the hand of producer Enrique Segoviano in the telenovela Pobre niña rica, with Victoria Ruffo and singer Paulina Rubio.
 In 1996 she plays Dinorah Faberman, one of the most important and remembered characters of her career, in the telenovela Cañaveral de pasiones, produced by Humberto Zurita and Christian Bach and sharing credit with Daniela Castro, Juan Soler and Angelica Aragón, among others.
 Thanks to her interpretation, Robinson becomes one of the most outstanding villains of the Mexican telenovelas.
-As villain she works on melodramas like La usurpadora (1998), Laberintos de pasión (1999) and Mi destino eres tú (2000).
+As a villain, she works on melodramas like La usurpadora (1998), Laberintos de pasión (1999) and Mi destino eres tú (2000).
 In 2001 she interprets the role of Francisca, another of her personages more remembered in the telenovela El manantial, produced by Carla Estrada, next to Adela Noriega, Daniela Romo and Alejandro Tommasi.
 In 2002 she played one of her few non-antagonistic characters in the telenovela La Otra, produced by Ernesto Alonso.
 In 2005, she plays Apolonia, another of her most successful antagonistic characters in the telenovela Contra viento y marea, forming a famous dumbbell with actress Beatriz Sheridan.

 In 2020, Robinson debuted as a director in the telenovela ¿Qué le pasa a mi familia? produced by Juan Osorio.